OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 :::hint
 **Important information about using Managed Service Accounts** There must be a dollar sign ($) at the end of the account name.
 When you use the Services snap-in console to configure your Windows Service, the **SeServiceLogonRight** logon right is automatically assigned to the account.
-If you use the Sc.exe tool or APIs to configure the account (like Octopus Deploy does on your behalf), the account has to be explicitly granted this right by using tools such as the Security Policy snap-in, Secedit.exe, or NTRights.exe.
+If you use the Sc.exe tool or APIs to configure the account (like Octopus Deploy does on your behalf), the account has to be explicitly granted this right by using tools such as the [Carbon PowerShell module](http://get-carbon.org/), the Security Policy snap-in (secpol.msc), Secedit.exe, or NTRights.exe.

 Learn about [Managed Service Accounts](https://technet.microsoft.com/en-us/library/dd560633(v=ws.10).aspx).
 :::